jrfnl/clearPHP/rules/use-foreach.md

 ```

-While the two alternatives still available, and may even be faster in edge cases, it is recommended to always use `foreach`.
+While the two alternatives are still available, and may even be faster in edge cases, it is recommended to always use `foreach`.

 `foreach` takes charge of looping over the array, whatever its size.
-It prevents the usage of `count()` in the for() loop, and assign the values into handy variables.
+It eliminates the need for the use of `count()` in the `for` loop, and assigns the values into handy variables.

-Besides, foreach may be used with more complex structures, including iterators or generators.
+Besides, `foreach` may be used with more complex structures, including iterators or generators.

-It is recommended to always use foreach over arrays or finished sources.
+It is recommended to always use `foreach` to loop over arrays or finished sources.

 ## Rule Details